Illustration by Luke Kruse

 - July 8, 2017: Nonie Darwish, an Egyptian-American human rights activist and national speaker against Sharia law and radical Islam.
 Her latest book, "Wholly Different: Why I Chose Biblical Values Over Islamic Ones" reveals her personal journey from growing up Muslim in Cairo to her conversion to Christianity.
 This work confronts the "diversity" myth that Islam and American Liberty can co-exist.
 Ms. Darwish will autograph any copy of "Wholly Different" brought to the meeting.
 Best deal is on Amazon.com for the purchase price of under $15.

-- August 12, 2017: Richard A. Nixon, attorney and author of "America: an Illusion of Freedom" speaks on how SCOTUS decisions often rewrite, not interpret, the U.S. Constitution especially elements regarding equal protection and immigration.
+- August 12, 2017: Richard A. Nixon (keynote), attorney and author of "America: an Illusion of Freedom" speaks on how SCOTUS decisions often rewrite, not interpret, the U.S. Constitution especially elements regarding equal protection and immigration.
+Fred Sottile (guest speaker), of the National Coalition for Issue Reform (NCIR) at NCIRAction.org, which publishes the actual voting records of candidates that fail to vote along Constitutional-conservative lines on postcards--and sends the needed information to voters with surprising results.

 - September 9, 2017: Janet Levy, contributor American Thinker on Middle East.